- This post outlines APIs and concepts from the Privacy Sandbox proposals.

 - First-Party Sets

-Allow related domain names owned by the same entity (such as apple.com and icloud.com) to declare themselves as the same first party.
+Allow related domain names owned by the same entity to declare themselves as belonging to the same first party.

 Provide privacy preserving mechanisms to support a variety of use cases such as view-through-conversion, brand, lift, and reach measurement.